Digital Equipment Corporation, once a leader in the computer market for decades, does not exist today. Why?

 Or you can do it this way!

-When it comes to presenting insights, facts presented with visual cues are much more effective.
-The key is effective communication combined with solid insights presented in a visually appealing and easy-to-understand format.
+When presenting insights, facts presented with visual cues are much more effective.
+The key is effective communication and solid insights presented in a visually appealing and easy-to-understand format.

-Consider the instance that your company operates in the Video games domain.
+Consider the instance in which your company operates in the video games domain.

-A look at the communication devices patent filing data reveals that in the last few years, there has been an increase in numbers of patents filed in the head-mounted display domain.
-Now, you can suggest the business teams invest in developing games that are HMD-compatible in a similar manner.
+A look at the patent filing data of communication devices reveals that in the last few years, there has been an increase in the number of patents filed in the head-mounted display domain.
+Now, you can suggest the business teams invest in developing games that are HMD-compatible similarly.

-This won’t just warm you up for the race in the future but also help in claiming a niche spot among the top players.
+This won’t just warm you up for the race in the future but also help you claim a niche spot among the top players.

-If the legal and business teams of an organization collaborate, nothing can stop them from succeeding.
+If an organization’s legal and business teams collaborate, nothing can stop them from succeeding.
 Success lies in unity, after all.

-Dear IP Counsel, Go ahead and identify those unexplored areas that will help your organization grow.
+Dear IP Counsel, identify those unexplored areas that will help your organization grow.

 Do you want to know: